sandialabs/qthreads/README.md

 The API includes utility functions for making threaded loops, sorting, and similar operations convenient.

+## Collaboration

+Need help or interested in finding out more?
+Join us on our Slack channel: https://join.slack.com/t/qthreads/signup

 ## Performance

 On a machine with approximately 2GB of RAM, this library was able to spawn and